Latvia: Reformation period and Polish and Swedish rule

-Livonia & Courland in the Russian Empire (1795–1917)
+Livonia and Courland in the Russian Empire

 During the Great Northern War (1700–1721), up to 40 percent of Latvians died from famine and plague.
 Half the residents of Riga were killed by plague in 1710–1711.
 The capitulation of Estonia and Livonia in 1710 and the Treaty of Nystad, ending the Great Northern War in 1721, gave Vidzeme to Russia (it became part of the Riga Governorate).
 The Latgale region remained part of the Polish–Lithuanian Commonwealth as Inflanty Voivodeship until 1772, when it was incorporated into Russia.
-The Duchy of Courland and Semigallia, a vassal state of the Polish-Lithuanian Commonwealth, was annexed by Russia in 1795 in the Third Partition of Poland, bringing all of what is now Latvia into the Russian Empire.
+The Duchy of Courland and Semigallia, a vassal state of the Polish–Lithuanian Commonwealth, was annexed by Russia in 1795 in the Third Partition of Poland, bringing all of what is now Latvia into the Russian Empire.
 All three Baltic provinces preserved local laws, German as the local official language and their own parliament, the Landtag.

 The emancipation of the serfs took place in Courland in 1817 and in Vidzeme in 1819.
 In practice, however, the emancipation was actually advantageous to the landowners and nobility, as it dispossessed peasants of their land without compensation, forcing them to return to work at the estates "of their own free will".
 During these two centuries Latvia experienced economic and construction boom – ports were expanded (Riga became the largest port in the Russian Empire), railways built; new factories, banks, and a university were established; many residential, public (theatres and museums), and school buildings were erected; new parks formed; and so on.
 Riga's boulevards and some streets outside the Old Town date from this period.
 Numeracy was also higher in the Livonian and Courlandian parts of the Russian Empire, which may have been influenced by the Protestant religion of the inhabitants.

-National awakening

 During the 19th century, the social structure changed dramatically.
-A class of independent farmers established itself after reforms allowed the peasants to repurchase their land, but many landless peasants remained, quite a lot Latvians left for the cities and sought for education, industrial jobs.
+A class of independent farmers established itself after reforms allowed the peasants to repurchase their land, but many landless peasants remained.
+Many Latvians left for the cities and sought education and industrial jobs.
 There also developed a growing urban proletariat and an increasingly influential Latvian bourgeoisie.
 The Young Latvian (Jaunlatvieši) movement laid the groundwork for nationalism from the middle of the century, many of its leaders looking to the Slavophiles for support against the prevailing German-dominated social order.
 The rise in use of the Latvian language in literature and society became known as the First National Awakening.
 Russification began in Latgale after the Polish led the January Uprising in 1863: this spread to the rest of what is now Latvia by the 1880s.
 The Young Latvians were largely eclipsed by the New Current, a broad leftist social and political movement, in the 1890s.
 Popular discontent exploded in the 1905 Russian Revolution, which took a nationalist character in the Baltic provinces.